Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets

+We explore qualitative policy changes in the futures markets using the following two procedures.
+First, we examine the efficiency of the markets varying over time using the time-varying VAR model.
+Second, we examine many historical events that possibly affected the markets and focus on one event at a time.
+It should be stressed that without the first procedure, the list of such events and periods cannot be narrowed down.

-In this paper, after presenting a short history of the rice futures market in the Tokugawa, Meiji (1868--1912), Taisho (1912--1926), and prewar-Showa periods (1926--1945) of Japan, we measure the time-varying degree of market efficiency in rice futures markets using \citetapos{ito2014ism} non-Bayesian time-varying vector autoregression (TV-VAR) model approach.
-The degree indicates the relative efficiency of the rice futures market in each period, in the weak sense of \citet{fama1970ecm} when we regard the market as being highly financial.
+In practice, after presenting a short history of the rice futures market in prewar Japan, we measure the time-varying degree of market efficiency in rice futures markets using \citetapos{ito2014ism} non-Bayesian time-varying vector autoregression (TV-VAR) model.
+The degree indicates the relative efficiency of the rice futures market in each period, in the weak sense of \citet{fama1970ecm}, when we regard the market as being highly financial.
 Using inference based on applying the bootstrap technique to the resulting degree estimates, we detect periods in prewar Japan in which the rice futures market was relatively inefficient.
 In particular, in 1890, 1898, several years after 1912, and from 1918 to 1921, less efficient markets were observed.
-Then, we use an event study based on the bootstrap technique of \citet{kothari2007ees} to examine whether the periods correspond to those of government interventions in the rice futures exchanges in Tokyo and Osaka.
-The event study confirms that every government intervention in the two major rice exchanges in the detected periods affected the rice futures price.
-These interventions were rooted in the government's concern about imported rice from Korea and Taiwan, Japanese colonies at the time.
-Then, the government forced the exchanges to accept imported rice from Taiwan and Korea, which was of lower quality than the domestic listed rice.
-This resulted in reduced market efficiency in the two major rice futures exchanges, since the traders were upset by the changes in the trading rules.
+We explore government interventions in the rice futures exchanges in Tokyo and Osaka that correspond to the periods using historical documents.
+These interventions were rooted in the government's concern about imported rice from Korea and Taiwan.
+Then, the government forced the exchanges to accept imported rice from Taiwan and Korea, which was of lower quality than domestic rice.
+This resulted in reduced market efficiency in the two major rice futures exchanges, since traders were upset by the changes in the trading rules.